beccasaurus/bullseye/DRAFT.markdown

 Background
 ----------

+**TODO kill this section and make xUnit support its own section, briefly noting how we can't support test() but we've got aliases geared towards making it look like it ...**

 When Dart was released, one of the first things that I noticed was the inclusion of the `Expect` class, which contains useful